asynkron/gam-web/src/docs/Actors.md

 ## When an Actor Terminates
 Once an actor terminates, i.e. fails in a way which is not handled by a restart, stops itself or is stopped by its supervisor, it will free up its resources, draining all remaining messages from its mailbox into the system's “dead letter mailbox” which will forward them to the `EventStream` as `DeadLetters`.
 The mailbox is then replaced within the actor reference with a system mailbox, redirecting all new messages to the `EventStream` as `DeadLetters`.
 This is done on a best effort basis, though, do not rely on it in order to construct “guaranteed delivery”.

-The reason for not just silently dumping the messages was inspired by our tests: we register the TestEventListener on the event bus to which the dead letters are forwarded, and that will log a warning for every dead letter received—this has been very helpful for deciphering test failures more quickly.
-It is conceivable that this feature may also be of use for other purposes.